 Ayurveda, meaning the ‘Science (or wisdom) of Life’ in Sanskrit, is a 5,000 year old medicine system with its routes in Indian Vedic culture, and can be considered as an Alternative Medicine system.
 Ayurveda is the less well known but inseparable sister of Yoga; Ayurveda being the science behind the practice of Yoga.

 Ayurveda is based on the five elements of Earth, Ether, Air, Fire and Water, and uses these elements as the basis of the 3 Constitutions or “Doshas”.
 There are three Doshas (Vata, Pitta and Kapha) which form the life energy behind all of our bodily functions.
-To find out your dominant Dosha, or constitution, you can take an online quiz like this one.

 My main goals for my ayurveda detox retreat were to detox, relax, and to sort out my less than perfect digestive system.